 Biography: John Guess, Jr. is the voice and architect behind the resurgence of the Houston Museum of African American Culture, where he currently serves as Chief Executive Officer.
 John has organized and managed HMAAC's exhibitions schedules since 2014, and has curated well received and reviewed exhibitions that have included Sandra Bland, The Abolitionists, Revelation of Goddesses: Retrospective of Eleanor Merritt, The Art of Malick Sidibe, Indifference, Riding The Tiger: The Art of Berg Long, Jr., Kingdom of Gold: The Photography of Ellen Kaplowitz, Close to Home: Latinx Art and Identity 2.0, etc. John also organized two national symposia.in collaboration with the Johns Hopkins Center for Africana Studies; The African Presence in Mexico and Afropolitans.

-Antiques, Furnishings and Decorative Arts -- Speaker: Brent Lewis, Heritage Auctions
+Antiques, Furnishings and Decorative Arts -- Speaker: Brent Lewis, Los Angeles Modern Auctions

 Title: Appraising Design: A Style Driven Market

 There have always been passionate collectors of design, who have shaped the market for 20th century and contemporary furniture and objects.
 In today’s market, those collectors are joined by an ever-broadening mix of interior designers, enthusiasts and personal decorators, leading to an increasingly strong yet malleable marketplace.
 How has this affected values, and how can values be understood with this in mind.